AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-a better course of things; by the best systems of training; by the employment also of suitable and appropriate threatenings, which will justly impend over those who despise any care or attention to their salvation and useful- ness."[^262] \"I am of opinion that the expression by which God is said to be \'all in all,\' means that he is \'all\' in each individual person.
+a better course of things; by the best systems of training; by the employment also of suitable and appropriate threatenings, which will justly impend over those who despise any care or attention to their salvation and useful- ness."[^262] "I am of opinion that the expression by which God is said to be 'all in all,' means that he is 'all' in each individual person.
 Now he will be 'all' in each individual in this
 way: when all which any rational understanding cleansed from the dregs of every sort of vice, and with every cloud of wickedness completely